kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/example1-subs/example1-stage-3.md

 objects, the placement translator will copy the workload prescriptions into the mailbox workspaces and create `SyncerConfig` objects there.

-Eventually there will be convenient automation running the placement translator.
-In the meantime, you can run it manually: switch to the ESPW and use the KubeStellar command that runs the placement translator.
+The `kubestellar start` command launches the placement translator along with the other controllers.
+If you want to exercise just the placement translator then you could launch it as shown below.
+The placement translator needs to be pointed at the ESPW either by command line flags or the current kcp workspace.

 ```shell
 kubectl ws root:espw